akos0215/AnyoneC/README.md

 # AnyoneC

-It is a Programming language generator based on ArnoldC.
+A programming language generator based on ArnoldC.

 ## Motivation